Consumer Decision Hierarchies

 This analysis provides you with a comprehensive view of the dynamics of your category, from consumer to shelf, with actionable recommendations to make your business more profitable.

 How we do it

-By analysing purchasing behaviour from Nielsen’s shopper panel over a 12- or 24-month period, we can aggregate consumer behaviour in terms of the relative importance of product attributes and interactions among competing products or categories.
+By analyzing purchasing behavior and consumer trade-offs through our expert modeling capabilities, we can aggregate consumer behavior in terms of the relative importance of product attributes and interactions among competing products or categories.

-Our outputs help you to understand how to rationalise range by identifying which attributes are more ‘substitutable’ to buyers and, therefore, which products are less likely to have a negative impact on customers if they disappeared.
-For example if the tree shows that pack type is relatively unimportant compared to flavour, you should consider reducing the number of pack types (bottle, can, carton, etc.) you offer but maintain the range of flavours available.
+Our outputs help you to understand how to rationalize range by identifying attributes that are more ‘substitutable’ to buyers and, therefore, products that are less likely to have a negative impact on customers if they disappeared.
+For example, if the tree shows that pack type is relatively unimportant compared to flavor, you should consider reducing the number of pack types (bottle, can, carton, etc.) you offer but maintain the range of flavors available.